 Hailey, Dakota and Rosie All Agree—This It Bag Will Continue to Dominate in 2025

 For those who are seeking inspiration for something a bit bolder, look no further than Jacob Elordi, who is a firm part of the Bottega Veneta bag fan club.
 And who can blame him?
 They are undeniably covetable.
 A pioneer of the 'men carrying handbags' movement, nobody else seems to do it better or cooler than Elordi.
-Whilst earlier this year he was seen with his small black Andiamo, he has since upgraded his collection to include the orange-red soft suede version, tempting even the most loyal neutral-hued lovers.
+Whilst early last year he was seen with his small black Andiamo, he has since upgraded his collection to include the orange-red soft suede version, tempting even the most loyal neutral-hued lovers.

 Shop Bottega Veneta's Andiamo bag: